BodenmillerGroup/IMCWorkflow/docs/process.md

 # IMC image processing

-The following sections describe the processing of raw IMC&trade; data, including file type conversion, image segmentation, feature extraction and data export.
+The following sections describe the processing of raw IMC&trade; data, including file type conversion, image segmentation, feature extraction, and data export.
 More detailed information can be found in the individual repositories:

 [IMC Segmentation Pipeline](https://github.com/BodenmillerGroup/ImcSegmentationPipeline): Raw IMC data pre-processing is performed using the